Visiting Fort James Island Gambia

 The ferry was stuck due to overloading… It took hours before we were loose and could get from Barra back to Banjul!

-To do this trip you have to take a whole day as you read.
-Before you are in Juffureh you have already experienced quite an adventure.
-This is what makes traveling in The Gambia so much fun and adventurous!
+But to do this trip you definitely need to set aside a whole day as you’ll read.
+Before you’re in Juffureh you’ve already had quite an adventure.
+This is exactly what makes traveling in The Gambia so nice and adventurous!

 Yoga in The Gambia